-- Place an order with Goldman Sachs & Co.
-LLC ("Goldman Sachs") at 1-800-621-2550 and wire federal funds; - Place an order through certain electronic trading platforms, if available (e.g., National Securities Clearing Corporation (NSCC)); or - Send a check payable to Goldman Sachs Funds-(Name of Fund and Class of Shares), 71 South Wacker Drive, Suite 1200, Chicago, IL 60606.
-The Fund will not accept checks drawn on foreign banks, third party checks, temporary checks, cash or cash equivalents, e.g., cashier's checks, official bank checks, money orders, traveler's cheques or credit card checks.
+- Place an order with Goldman Sachs at 1-800-621-2550 and wire federal funds; - Place an order through certain electronic trading platforms, if available (e.g., National Securities Clearing Corporation (NSCC)) (the NSCC is not available for orders for the Financial Square Money Market Fund); or - With respect to shares of a Government or Retail Fund only, send a check payable to Goldman Sachs Funds-(Name of Fund and Class of Shares), 71 South Wacker Drive, Suite 1200, Chicago, IL 60606 The Fund will not accept checks drawn on foreign banks, third party checks, temporary checks, cash or cash equivalents, e.g., cashier's checks, official bank checks, money orders, traveler's cheques or credit card checks.
 In limited situations involving the transfer of retirement assets, the Fund may accept cashier's checks or official bank checks.
 It is expected that checks will be converted to federal funds within two business days of receipt.
+Checks will not be accepted by an Institutional Fund.

-It is strongly recommended that payment for all Drexel Hamilton Class Shares be effected by wiring federal funds.
+It is strongly recommended that payment for all Preferred Shares be effected by wiring federal funds.